Mr-Martini/Symath/README.md

 This site is currently under development.
-It will replaced Syath
+It will replace Syath